Sonic Colours (Nintendo DS)

 Eggman claims to have developed a sense of remorse after his lack of judgment in the past and decides to build his next massive amusement park, Dr. Eggman's Amazing Interstellar Amusement Park, in space, using the power of small alien creatures known as Wisps to power the interplanetary monstrosity.
 While Sonic instantly suspects Eggman's evil intentions, Tails believes he has genuinely had a change of heart.

-When released from captivity, the alien creatures give Sonic unique abilities to help him traverse new areas.
-The game's signature nuance is the appearance of Wisps; small, color-coded, floating alien creatures that each contain a different ability that Sonic can harness by collecting them.
-When a Wisp is collected, the gauge on the bottom-left corner of the screen will display which Wisp is currently active.
+The game's signature nuance is the appearance of Wisps; small, color-coded, floating alien creatures that each contain a different ability, known as a Color Power, that Sonic can harness by collecting them.
+When a Wisp is collected, the Boost Gauge on the left of the screen will display which Wisp is currently active.
 There are 10 available Wisps across the Wii and DS versions, although some are exclusive to a single game.
 Consequently, just 6 can be found in the DS version:

 As a gift for pre-ordering the game for GameStop customers, Colours included a special hat shaped like Sonic's head.
 In addition, a "Special Edition" of the game released in the UK and Australia shipped with a Sonic figurine as well as three wisp figurines (white, cyan and orange in the Wii version and yellow, red and blue in the DS version).

 |Main article: Sonic Colors#Sales data|

 This game is notable for being the first major Sonic game to take place after the major North American cast change in 2010 (Sonic Free Riders was released slightly earlier, but the price-tag of the Kinect limited its impact).
 All of the 4Kids actors (besides Mike Pollock) have been replaced with a new cast from this game forward.
 The Japanese cast, as usual, remains largely the same since the first Sonic Adventure game.